List of members of the House of Representatives of the Netherlands, 2012–2017

-The members were elected at the general election of 15 March 2017.
-After the election, the second Rutte cabinet was formed for this term, consisting of People's Party for Freedom and Democracy (VVD, 41 seats) and Labour Party (PvdA, 38 seats).
+After the election, the second Rutte cabinet was formed, consisting of People's Party for Freedom and Democracy (VVD, 41 seats) and Labour Party (PvdA, 38 seats).
 The opposition consisted of Party for Freedom (PVV, 15 seats), Socialist Party (SP, 15 seats), Christian Democratic Appeal (CDA, 13 seats), Democrats 66 (D66, 12 seats), Christian Union (CU, 5 seats), GroenLinks (GL, 4 seats), Reformed Political Party (SGP, 3 seats), Party for the Animals (PvdD, 2 seats) and 50PLUS (50+, 2 seats).

 During the term, several members switched their parliamentary group affiliation, changing the party composition of the House of Representatives.
-On 3 June 2014, the 50+ group split into two, with both claiming the name 50+, resulting in 50+/Baay and 50+/Klein, until Norbert Klein decided to continue as independent on 13 November 2014.
-Houwers (VVD) left parliament in 2013 due to fraud allegiations.
+(Note: Resignations generally do not affect the balance of power, as replacements are appointed from the party list) In June 2014, the 50+ group split into two, with both claiming the name 50+, resulting in 50+/Baay and 50+/Klein, until Norbert Klein decided to continue as independent on 13 November 2014.
+Houwers (VVD) left parliament in 2013 due to fraud allegations.
 He returned on 25 March 2015, but was not allowed back into the VVD group and continued as independent.
-Three members left the PVV - Roland van Vliet (21 March 2014), Louis Bontes (29 October 2013) and Joram van Klaveren (22 March 2014) - and continued independently.
-Bontes and Van Klaveren formed a group starting 15 April 2014.
+Three members left the PVV – Louis Bontes (29 October 2013), Roland van Vliet (March 2014), and Joram van Klaveren (March 2014) – and continued independently.
+Bontes and Van Klaveren formed a group starting April 2014.
 On 14 November 2014, Tunahan Kuzu and Selçuk Öztürk left the PvdA to continue as independent group.
-Jacques Monasch left the PvdA on 8 November 2016.
+Jacques Monasch left the PvdA in November 2016.